softwarefactory-project/sf-operator/doc/deployment/backing_services.md

 * Lifecycle support for these backing services is minimal (deployment, updates) compared to what a proper operator-backed deployment could offer (see for example [what the mariadb-operator can do](https://mariadb.org/mariadb-in-kubernetes-with-mariadb-operator/)).

-In other words, for backing services deployed as statefulsets, it is always possible to modify the replicas amount directly in their manifests, but SF-Operator will not act upon it - for example increasing mariadb's replicas will not set up a primary node and replica nodes like a dedicated mariadb operator would.
+In other words, for backing services deployed as statefulsets, it is always possible to modify the replicas amount directly in their manifests, **but SF-Operator will not act upon it** - for example increasing mariadb's replicas will not set up a primary node and replica nodes like a dedicated mariadb operator would.
 You will only end up with one node being used by Zuul, and the rest using up resources for nothing.

+Generally speaking, the backing services are best left untouched and managed by the SF Operator.

 ## MariaDB